AnchorFreePartner/hydra-vpn-demo-windows/README.md

 This project is based on default Microsoft Visual Studio build process.
 Hydra VPN Windows SDK requires **.Net Framework 4.5**.
 Demo application requires **Microsoft Visual Studio 2017**.
-Demo application installs TAP driver and Windows service at startup, if something went wrong run `tap\[32bit|64bit]\install-tap.bat` as Administrator to install TAP driver.
+Demo application installs TAP driver and Windows service at startup.
+If something goes wrong run `tap\[32bit|64bit]\install-tap.bat` as Administrator to install TAP driver.
 Use `service\install.bat` and `service\uninstall.bat` when you need to manage Windows service manually.

 # Adding SDK to project #